conference-anonymous-author/Screen-SBERT/Screen-SBERT/README.md

 Screen-SBERT is a contrastive-learning model for screen-level embedding from pre-parsed GUI element features.

-This README is a practical, end-to-end tutorial for first-time users.

 ## What This Project Expects

 This project **does not train directly from raw screenshots**.